CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

 password = guest
 ```

-(Make sure that these options are *not* commented out with leading `;`)
+(Make sure that these options are *not* commented out with a leading `;`
+character)

 #### Disabling (or Configuring) *Mail Notices*

 !!! info

-    E-mail messages are sent to users when something related to them or
+    E-mail messages are sent to users of *n6* when something related to them
-    their organization happens, e.g., an *organization configuration update
+    or their organization happens, e.g., an *organization configuration
-    request* is accepted or rejected by an administrator, etc.
+    update request* is accepted or rejected by an administrator, etc.

     This feature is called *mail notices*.
-In production, it is rather
+In production, it is definitely
-    necessary (without it the service would be hardly usable), but for the
-    purposes of this guide you can disable it.
+    necessary, but for the purposes of this guide you can disable it.

 To disable the *mail notices* feature in *n6 Admin Panel*, edit the
-`.n6/admin_panel.conf` configuration file to modify the `active` option
+`~/.n6/admin_panel.conf` configuration file to modify the `active` option
 in the `[mail_notices_api]` section, so that it is set to `false`:

 ```ini